-In the 1880s, a 5,430-foot-long breakwater was built to protect Chicago Harbor.
-The Lighthouse Board was given $36,000 in 1889 for a light and steam fog signal to mark the breakwater and serve as the primary light for the harbor.
+Work began on a 5,430-foot-long breakwater to protect Chicago Harbor in the 1870s, and at the opening of navigation in 1877, two small lights were put in place to mark the ends of this structure.
+The Lighthouse Board was given $36,000 in 1889 for a light and steam fog signal to better mark the now completed breakwater and serve as the primary light for the harbor.
 Noting that the Harbor of Chicago was the most important on the lakes, with a greater average number of daily arrivals and departures during the season of navigation than any other in the United States, the Lighthouse Board complained that the amount of the appropriation was inadequate as the breakwater-light should correspond in style of construction and durability of material with the importance of its function and should have some pretensions to architectural effect.
 The Board requested an additional $15,000 and was awarded this amount in 1890.

 Three main lighthouses have stood watch over Chicago Harbor as the city has grown from a small military outpost to the third-largest city in the United States.